 This post may contain affiliate links.
 Please read my disclosure.

-If you've ever been intimidated by the idea of making roast duck, this EASY roasted duck recipe is for you.
+If you've ever been intimidated by the idea of making a whole duck with golden skin, this crispy whole roast duck recipe is for you.
 It has perfectly crispy skin, tender, juicy meat, and a little zing of heat from the zesty orange sauce caramelized on top.

 We glaze it with an orange glaze (don't worry, it doesn't make the duck overly sweet) that has just a touch of heat in it.
 The flavor is barely sweet, savory and rich from the duck.